Marine Litter and Plastics Accounting

 Water column stocks

-Litter suspended in the water column, including neutrally buoyant items and microplastics, is less well characterised than surface or benthic stocks.
-Accounting approaches are necessarily more experimental and may rely on:
+Litter suspended in the water column is less well characterised than surface or benthic stocks.
+Accounting approaches are necessarily more experimental and may rely on depth-stratified sampling data, modelled vertical distribution based on particle characteristics, or extrapolation from limited survey data.

 Seafloor stocks